jfbauer1/NotDankMemer1.0/README.md

-**Not Dank Memer**
--
 [![Build Status](https://cloud.drone.io/api/badges/turulix/NotDankMemer/status.svg)](https://cloud.drone.io/turulix/NotDankMemer)

-Best DiscordBot EU

-How to set up the Project:
+## How to get this setup
-- Clone the Project
+- Clone the project.
-- Start it up once
+- Start the bot once so it creates the configuration
-- Edit /Settings/Config.toml (You only rly need a DiscordBot token)
+- Edit the config file at "Settings/Config.toml"
+- Add your bot token and edit the following parts:
+- SQLUsername = "NotDankMemerPublic"
+- SQLLocation = "turulix.de:27017/NotDankMemerPublic"
+- SQLPassword = "NotDankMemerPublic"